-IMPORTANT: The United States Centers for Disease Control, Massachusetts Department of Public Health and the Knox Trail Council encourage everyone to be safe outdoors.
+IMPORTANT: The United States Centers for Disease Control, Knox Trail Council, and the Massachusetts Department of Public Health encourage everyone to be safe outdoors.
 Diseases associated with ticks and mosquitoes are growing threats in Massachusetts.
 When outdoors, please take necessary precautions as suggested by the Centers for Disease Control.

-CDC Camping Health & Safety
+CDC Outdoor Safety